iliadsh/RavenM/README.md

 # Playing

 When starting the game, the RavenM Updater may first install a new update from the server.

+You can add a startup argument `-noravenm` on Steam to temporarily unload RavenM plugin

 **Please be aware pirated/non-official copies of Ravenfield may encounter issues when using RavenM.</b> The mod relies entirely on Steam to transfer game data and mods securely between players.**